junxit/us-congress-bills-113/metadata.md

 - 2013-03-12 — Introduced in House
 - 2013-03-12 — Introduced in House
 - 2013-03-12 — Referred to the House Committee on Financial Services.
+- 2013-04-24 — Considered under suspension of the rules. (consideration: CR H2260-2261)
+- 2013-04-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1071.
+- 2013-04-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-04-24 — Mr. Bachus moved to suspend the rules and pass the bill.
+- 2013-04-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2260)
+- 2013-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2260)